 How to Apply: Research Grants

 USP funds projects that students have developed in consultation with a MSU faculty mentor.
 Proposals must be written by the student applicants.
 Editorial assistance form faculty mentors is strongly encouraged, but proposals must be essentially student written..
 Students who have questions about how to get connected with a research project or opportunity are encouraged to visit the Undergraduate Research HUB site or contact the USP office.

 Applicants should research previous work related to their project to help inform the direction and methods for their project.
 Depending on the nature of your project, you may need to do extensive background reading to learn techniques and methods involved with your project.

 Once you have developed an idea, outlined a research plan, and completed background reading you will begin the application process by writing a project proposal.
-Your project proposal must convince the review panel that your idea is important and that to your field of study and that you have the skills and knowledge to complete your
+The proposal must convince the review panel that your project makes a significant contribution to your field of study and that you have the skills and knowledge to complete your